jojojoleeleelee/jojojoleeleelee.github.io/_posts/2018-05-25-gastronome_rails_project.markdown

 This is a snippet of my beginning thought process -

-> **
+>
 > This may be me being overtly ambitious, but honestly, who on earth has the time to fill in every single detailed instruction to their recipe?
 Nope.
 We live in a fast world, with impatient people.
 So SCRAPING TO THE RESCUE!
 >
 > Websites I would like to scrape...
 >
 > 1. kitchn - looks like a lot of React/Javascript.
-Could be more complex that I'd like.
+Could be more complex than I'd like.
 > when I search quinoa carrot pepper I get zero results, though.
 Hmm.
 > https://www.thekitchn.com/search?q=quinoa+carrot+pepper
 > chocolate pudding is more promising: